Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

-When you are investing money into Google Ad campaigns, you want to make sure you are getting a great return on investment (ROI) for your business.
+When you are investing money into Google Ads, you want to make sure you are getting a great return on investment (ROI) for your business.

-Too often, Google Ads can become a money pit with cost per click (CPC) and customer acquisition costs that are higher than your customer’s lifetime value (CLTV).
+Too often, your Google Ad campaigns can become a money pit with cost per click (CPC) and customer acquisition costs that are higher than your customer’s lifetime value (CLTV).
 It doesn’t take a finance major to see how this can be a problematic model.

 The best way to improve your ad performance is through your Google Ads Quality Score.

 Google assigns a quality score – on a scale of 1-10 – to every ad.
 The higher your score, the lower your cost per click (i.e. CPC), and the higher your click-through-rate (i.e. CTR) will be.

 We asked dozens of PPC marketers how they improve their Google Ad Quality Scores.

 Quality score is an estimate of the quality and relevance of your campaigns based on three (3) major factors: keywords, ads and landing page.